healthykitchen101/healthykitchen101.com/juicers/reviews/omega/omega-juicer-nc900hrd19.md

 Yield Percentage: 64%

-While its auger couldn’t cut the tough fiber strings, which caused the occasional clogging, the NC900’s high pressure setting proved to be effective in squeezing out the juice.
+While its auger couldn’t cut the tough fiber strings, which caused the occasional clogging, the NC900’s high pressure setting resulted in excellent juice yields.
 It made about an ounce more celery juice than other machines.
-The machine was also quieter than most, with the loudest noise measured at 68-72 dB, whereas the Elite Gourmet, for example, was more in the 75-80 dB range.
+The machine was also quieter than most, with the loudest noise measured at 68-72 dB, whereas the Elite Gourmet, for example, was in the 75-80 dB range.

 ### Kale